 Example: You wear business-casual attire at your current job (no jacket, no tie, etc.)

-So if you dress extremely nice for your morning, they’ll know you’re interviewing somewhere (not good!)
+So if you dress unusually-well for your morning, they’ll know you’re interviewing somewhere (not good!)

 Or maybe you’re going for an early morning interview, and then going to your job immediately after, at 9 AM or 10 AM.
-Same situation- if you show up dressed much nicer than usual, they’ll know something’s up.
+This is a similar situation.
+If you show up dressed much nicer than usual, they’ll know something’s up.